-When remedies like physical therapy and an assortment of over-the-counter and prescription medications aren’t relieving your chronic lower back pain, back or spinal surgery is an option worth considering.
+When remedies like physical therapy and an assortment of over-the-counter and prescription medications aren’t relieving your chronic lower back pain, back or surgery is an option worth considering with the help of expert Beverly Hills spine surgeons.
 You can, however, make your initial meeting more productive by taking steps to help your surgeon help you.

 Document Your Previous Attempts at Relief

 Your board-certified spine surgeon in Beverly Hills will have a better idea of what procedure to recommend if he or she clearly knows what you’ve already tried.
 Be specific with:

 • Medications you’ve tried, including OTC remedies